Olisehgenesis/faTok/README.md

-# FarLive - MediaSoup Live Streaming App
+# VexoSocial - MediaSoup Live Streaming App

 A Next.js application with MediaSoup for real-time live streaming with 6-digit room IDs.